abidhussainbalti/scRNA-seq-pipeline/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Author
-Special Topics in Bioinformatics — Assignment 06
+Abid Hussain-Special Topics in Bioinformatics
-# scRNA-seq-pipeline